Rat-Rig/V-core-3/docs/src/printed_parts.md

 ## CAD Models

-CAD models for all machine sizes are made available via the RatRig Fusion 360 online viewer.
+CAD models for all V-Core 3.1 sizes are made available via the Rat Rig Fusion 360 online viewer.

 | Size | Configuration ||
 | ---- | ------------- ||